Chionochloa rubra: Description

-New Zealand has 22 endemic species of Chionochloa, including Chionochloa rubra, which has a distinctive appearance from other members in the genus.
-C. rubra has a long living span, meaning that there is rarely any dead foliage around the plant — giving the species a clean, sleek and vertical look.
+New Zealand has 22 endemic species of Chionochloa, including C. rubra, which has a distinctive appearance from other members in the genus.
+C. rubra has a long life span, meaning there is rarely dead foliage surrounding the plant — giving the species a clean, sleek and vertical look.
 The plant will grow up to 1–1.2m high in rich moist ground, with seed heads reaching even taller.
 The leaf blade themselves grow up to 1m long and 1.2mm in diameter, and the plant width itself is 50 cm in diameter (with little rhizomatous spread).
 There are usually long hairs next to the base of the leaf and prickle-teeth towards the apex that help distinguish it from other Chionochloa species.
-There is also rows of short hairs at the base of the leaf.
-However, in dry habitat conditions such as dry clay soil the plant struggles to grow and may only grow to 90 cm high, causing possible confusion for other species of Chionochloa.
-Therefore, environment should be taken into account for identification purposes.
-Depending on the subspecies, the tawny leaves' colour ranges from a beautiful greenish tone to its more dominant rustic colour of bronze or red.
-Because of this, some may consider it to be one of the most aesthetically pleasing tussocks, as green and red are known as complementary colours.
-In general, Chionochloa rubra is a tall brown reddish plant with slender leaves that clump together forming its classic arc shape.
+There are also rows of short hairs at the base of the leaf.

+In dry habitat conditions such as dry clay soil the plant struggles to grow and may only reach 90 cm in height, causing possible confusion for other species of Chionochloa.

+Depending on the subspecies, the tawny leaves' colour ranges from a green tone to its more dominant colour of bronze or red.

+In general, C. rubra is a tall brown reddish plant with slender leaves that clump together forming its classic arc shape.

-Chionochloa rubra has been found to display the unusual phenomenon of producing many seeds in response to decreased seed predation.
+C. rubra has been found to display the unusual phenomenon of producing many seeds in response to decreased seed predation.
 In contrast, it was found to have a lower seed production at higher predation rate areas.
 Red tussocks seeds annually at low alpine areas, differs from other Chionochloa sp.
 Red tussocks mast seeding at higher altitudes.
 An explanation for these changes is that red tussocks do not have pronounced altitudinal ecotypes, seed predators satiation and mast seeding being ineffective at lower altitudes.

-Distribution
+Distribution and habitat

-Natural global range

-Chionochloa rubra is a native species in New Zealand.

-New Zealand range

-Red tussock (C. rubra) is a hardy grass dispersed from the central volcanic fields and Huiarau Range to Stewart Island, and from the lower area of the penalpine belt to sea level in south of New Zealand.
+C. rubra is endemic to New Zealand.
+It is dispersed from the central volcanic fields and Huiarau Range to Stewart Island, and from the lower area of the penalpine belt to sea level in south of New Zealand.

-Habitat preferences

-There are two different types of tussock-grassland, the one where commonly small tussock-grasses dominate, called: “Low tussock-grassland”, and other where generally larger tussocks dominate, called “Tall tussock-grassland."

-Red tussock (Chionochloa rubra) is distributed in general in Tall tussock-grassland, and covers most of the pumice-scoria soil located on the volcanic plateau at the altitude between 900 and 1200 m.
-Places associated with wetlands will be changed by the red tussock, because other species cannot tolerate the diminution of light environment due to the master seeding and dense growing habit of red tussock.